cd3vane/movie-app/README.md

 # My Movie App

 This is a project that I am still actively working on but works as a small standalone project to view popular movies and search movies from the TMDB API.
-I am currently backtracking to learn react and then will come back and rebuild this and improve all of the features with what I have learned from tutorials.
+I am currently backtracking to learn React and then will come back and rebuild this and improve all of the features with what I have learned from tutorials.

 ## Features
  - 3 main tabs called: Popular | Browse | Watchlist